WordPress/gutenberg/packages/components/CONTRIBUTING.md

 #### Folder structure

-As a result of the above guidelines, all new components (execpt for shared utilities) should generally follow this folder structure:
+As a result of the above guidelines, all new components (except for shared utilities) should _generally_ follow this folder structure:

 ```
 component-name/